The Peterhouse Development Campaign 2000 to date

 The endowment is key to the College’s support of students and the financial support of graduate and undergraduate students is at the forefront of the Development Campaign.
 The College is especially concerned that the effect of increased student fees (which go directly to the University to replace teaching funding the Government has withdrawn) will discourage able students from going on to do graduate degrees.
 The College set up two specific funds – one for the arts and the other for sciences – to ensure that no able student is prevented from undertaking further study for financial reasons.
 The sum required to endow a Graduate Studentship in perpetuity is approximately £650,000.
 Donations to the Graduate Studentship Funds will normally be treated as expendable endowment so that we can support able students even as we are building up the endowment funds.

 More recently we have established The Lady Mary Ramsey Fund; a joint fund for hardship and bursaries.
 We have a number of hardship funds and bursaries dedicated to providing support to undergraduates in cases of financial hardship.
-Some of our older hardship funds are limited to particular disciplines or to other special cases, but there is a lot of flexibility within the joint fund to provide support where it is needed.
+Some of our older hardship funds are limited to particular disciplines or to other special cases, so this joint fund was established to provide us with the flexibility to provide support where it is needed.
 Contributions to these funds, or the endowment of new ones, are very important and allow us to act quickly, enabling students to focus on their studies rather than their financial difficulties.
 The expansion of these funds continues to play a major part in the Development Campaign.
 Further information on hardship funds can be found here.

-In April of this year we held a Projects Open Day, and were delighted to invite Petreans to join us to view and discuss recent and forthcoming developments.
+In April of 2019 we held a Projects Open Day, and were delighted to invite Petreans to join us to view and discuss recent and forthcoming developments.